 I decided it would be most time-effective to combine practicing singing with practicing piano.
 So I formulated a plan for daily practice of both.

 That Christmas my family bought me a stationary recumbent bike to strengthen my legs.
 When I finished my piano practice, I would climb on my stationery bike and start pedaling and singing.
 This, I reasoned, was not only strengthening my singing voice and breath support, but my memory.
 During that Christmas season I would sing every Christmas carol I knew, and all the verses.
-Especially Good King Wenceslaus.
-My oldest daughter and I, when she was in high school, challenged each other by memorizing ALL the verses to that carol.
-Every Christmas since we (somewhat teasingly) test each other on the words.
-That was one thing I was simply desperate to get back.
+My years at church certainly came in handy now.

 My singing voice now no one would describe as “beautiful.”
-Not anyone who didn’t know about the accident.
 But at least I can contribute to singing in church now, and I can pretty much make it through a complete phrase.
 That was a necessity for my inner musician.
 Now that’s all I ask.
 But I’m still working.
 Still pedaling away madly on my bike doing vocal warmups.